Aveen28/insr_blog/blog.md

 # Conclusion

 In this work, we have introduced Implicit Neural Spatial Representations (INSRs) as a versatile, mesh‐free alternative for solving time-dependent PDEs.
-By encoding spatial fields directly in the weights of a neural network—and evolving those weights with classical time integrators—we demonstrated:
+By encoding spatial fields directly in the weights of a neural network and evolving those weights with classical time integrators we demonstrated:

 - **Higher accuracy under tight memory budgets.**
   Across advection, incompressible Euler, and elastodynamics benchmarks, INSRs consistently outperformed grid- and mesh-based methods when constrained to the same storage footprint.